-All applicants will be asked to provide an updated resume that has received a score of 65 or higher from the VMock system, and email addresses for at least one recommender who can speak to your qualifications.
-If you live on campus, that recommender must be your current RA.
-You'll also be asked to answer several short essay questions, which we strongly recommend be completed in a Word document, and then copy/pasted into the application.
+All applicants will be asked to provide an updated resume and email addresses for at least one recommender who can speak to your qualifications.
+You will also be asked to answer several short essay questions, which we strongly recommend be completed in a Word document and copy/pasted into the application.

 It could; everyone is a little different.
 The RA position includes a room waiver and a stipend.
 We encourage all candidates who have questions about their financial aid to consult with Student Financial Services prior to accepting the RA position to better understand how it could impact their aid package.